 - an accurate legal description of the property

-Making the decision to keep the home or let it go back
+Deciding to keep the home or let it go back

-When the foreclosure is filed the homeowner should first sit down and look at the home objectively.
+When the foreclosure is filed, the homeowner should first sit down and look at the home objectively.
 If the home has equity, the home fits the needs of the homeowner, and the mortgage is at a good rate the homeowner normally wants to keep the home.
 You can file a Chapter 13 bankruptcy to catch up the mortgage and stop the foreclosure.
-The homeowner can work on a mortgage modification or workout with the bank while the home is in a Chapter 13.
+The homeowner can work on a mortgage modification or workout with the bank while the home is in Chapter 13.
 Filing an answer and discovery also allows the homeowner time to pursue alternatives.

-Filing an Answer and discovery
+Filing an Answer and Discovery

 When a Kentucky property owner is served with a summons and complaint, the property owner only has 20 days to file the answer.
 A Default judgment happens when the Defendant fails to file an answer.
-You may be allowed to be a couple of days late with an answer by showing a reason for the delay but a judge does not have to allow additional time.
-Most homeowners call the mortgage company, fail to file an answer and then the mortgage company obtains a default judgment and sale.
+You may be allowed to be a couple of days late with an answer by showing a reason for the delay, but a judge does not have to allow additional time.
+Most homeowners call the mortgage company, fail to file an answer, and then the mortgage company obtains a default judgment and sale.
 By failing to file the answer and dispute the complaint the Defendant admits the facts.

 Default and Summary Foreclosure Judgments